Story of Ted Weisgal and Leisure Learning Unlimited

 But I had a darker

-reason to visit Alex as well.
+reason to visit Nicholas as well.
 The man was a complete

 mystery to me!

-As much as I admired Alex for his
+As much as I admired Nicholas for his

 gift of popularity, there were two things about him that bothered me.